Few-shot Online Anomaly Detection and Segmentation: Discussion and Outlook

+{Shown in Figure \ref{failure_case}, when evaluated on the MVTec AD dataset, our model does not perform well on narrow and elongated type defects.This is mainly due to the presence of downsampling in convolutional neural networks.
+The embeddings in the feature map represent a patch rather than a pixel.
+Thus, the segmentation results are not accurate enough to detect very minor anomalies.}

+{Our method also has some limitations on the selection of initial cluster size.
 As mentioned in the ablation study, although there is a certain change trend when the hyper-parameter $K$ varies, the image-level ROCAUC differs.
 The main reason for this phenomenon is that some sub-classes in the MVTec AD exhibit an opposite trend with changeable hyper-parameter.
-For example, as shown in \ref{dis_pic}, in the ablation study of the cluster size $K$, the ``Grid" sub-class shows a significant difference compared to others.
+For example, as shown in Figure \ref{dis_pic}, in the ablation study of the cluster size $K$, the ``Grid" sub-class shows a significant difference compared to others.
 The peak of ``Grid" appears at $28 \times 28$ and then declines rapidly, while others are still increasing.
-This may be attributed to ``Grid" just consisting of simple texture patterns, which does not need too many clusters to represent.
-In the future, it would be beneficial to make the establishment of the model more flexible, for example, the initial size can self-tune to suit different sub-classes.
-We can begin with only two nodes and determine whether new data belonging to existing clusters.
-If not, model should grow the scale of the network for better fitting.
-This iterative growth process enables the model to adapt to the specific requirements of different sub-classes, resulting in an arbitrary-sized network that is tailored to address their respective peculiarities.
+This may be attributed to ``Grid" just consisting of simple texture patterns, which does not need too many clusters to represent. }